RonKG/Machine-Learning-Projects-2/3. NLP_twitter_sentiment_analysis/README.md

 ## Acknowledgments

-* Hat tip to anyone whoinspired me.
+* Hat tip to anyone who inspired me.
 *Thank you!